 In my opinion, Edward Norton did a great job acting a fugitive doomed to a life at the periphery.

-Alongside Edward Norton as Bruce Banner, there is an excellent cast.
-Liv Tyler plays the part of Betty Ross, Bruce’s love interest, while her father general Ross is portrayed by William Hurt.
+Alongside Edward Norton as Bruce Banner, there is Liv Tyler playing the part of Betty Ross, Bruce’s love interest.
+William Hurt is in the role of her problematic father general Ross.

-Tim Roth acts as the imposition to the Hulk, and by the end of the movie, the rest of the cast as well.
+Tim Roth plays the villain.
+He opposes the Hulk, and by the end of the movie, the rest of the cast as well.

-In some ways this movie was testing the waters, to see what would stick in the genre, and because of that I think it deserves a special recognition.
+In some ways, this movie was testing the waters.
+Maybe to see what would stick in the genre, and because of that, I think it deserves special recognition.

 Up ’till now, all the movies relegated the wonders of the characters to science.
 Iron Man has the arc reactor and the Hulk as a result of a freak gamma radiation accident.

-Thor the movie, on the other hand, deals with science that is sufficiently advanced to be called magic.
+Thor the movie introduces science that is sufficiently advanced to be called magic.